-Summer is the perfect time to start writing your essays because college application season is right around the corner!
+Summer is the perfect time to start writing your college essays because college application season is right around the corner!
 The Empowerly Team understands how difficult writer’s block is, so we listed out some concrete steps for you to get started, and how to craft the perfect essay!

 1. Take time for introspection.